 When you think of having winter fun in Michigan, you probably think of outdoor activities like skiing, ice skating, or snowshoeing.
-Those are all great activities for fun during the winter months, but there’s plenty of indoor winter things to do in Michigan too.
+Those are all great activities for fun during the winter months, but there are plenty of indoor winter things to do in Michigan too.

 Catch a Movie at a Historic Theater